python-cmd2/cmd2/README.md

 timing: False
 ```

-Note how a regular expression `/(True|False)/` is used for output of the **show color** command since
-colored text is currently not available for cmd2 on Windows.
-Regular expressions can be used anywhere within a
-transcript file simply by enclosing them within forward slashes, `/`.
+Regular expressions can be used anywhere within a transcript file simply by enclosing them within forward slashes, `/`.

 Found a bug?